oceanprotocol-archive/OEPs/11/README.md

 * **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the asset in the curation market.
 	* Everyone can challenge any asset or user, which triggers a voting process.
-	* Every participant in the curation market can vote according to his own opinion.
+	* Participants in the curation market can vote according to their own opinions.
-	* Depends on the voting result, the asset or user will be either kept in the marketplace or ejected from the system.
+	* Depends on the voting result, the asset or actor will be either kept in the marketplace or ejected from the system.

 ## 5. Modules <a name="modules"></a>